-- See General Rules applying to all 4-H exhibitors and general rules applying to all 4-H exhibits other than livestock. - ®2.
-Exhibits must be made based on the appropriate units in the 4-HCCS Electric Excitement project books.
-Projects entered using Snap Circuits kits will be disqualified. - 3.
+- See General Rules applying to all 4-H exhibitors and general rules applying to all 4-H exhibits other than livestock. - Exhibits must be made based on the appropriate units in the 4-HCCS Electric Excitement project books.
+Projects entered using Snap Circuits® kits will be disqualified. - 3.
 One exhibit per county per class for Kentucky State Fair.
-Each exhibitor is limited to one entry per division at the KY State Fair.
-Exhibitors are not limited at county level to number of classes. - 4.
+Each exhibitor is limited to one entry in the 4-H Electric division. - 4.
 All exhibits requiring bulbs must have the correct size. - 5.
-Use of molded plug-ins is not prohibited but discouraged. - 6.
-Any electric project observed or judged to be unsafe or potentially harmful to the public or surrounds will be disqualified immediately and disabled for further use. - 7.
-Effective strain relief should be provided for all wire to terminal connections.
-Knots, clamps, connectors, or staples are acceptable when used appropriately. - 8.
-A class champion will be selected for each individual class and one Grand and one Reserve Champion rosette selected from the entire exhibit. - 9.
+Use of molded plug-ins is not prohibited but discouraged. - Any electric project observed or judged to be unsafe or potentially harmful to the public or surrounds will be disqualified immediately and disabled for further use. - Effective strain relief should be provided for all wire to terminal connections.
+Knots, clamps, connectors, or staples are acceptable when used appropriately. - A class champion will be selected for each individual class and one Grand and one Reserve Champion rosette selected from the entire exhibit. - 9.
 4-H electric exhibits will be divided into the following classes: